Vasquez and UAB host Middle Tennessee - WTOP News

 Birmingham, Alabama; Sunday, 4 p.m.
 EST

-BOTTOM LINE: UAB hosts Middle Tennessee after Alejandro scored 25 points in UAB’s 98-86 victory over the Louisiana Ragin’ Cajuns.
+BOTTOM LINE: UAB faces Middle Tennessee after Alejandro scored 25 points in UAB’s 98-86 win over the Louisiana Ragin’ Cajuns.

 The Blue Raiders are 1-0 on the road.
-Middle Tennessee is sixth in the CUSA with 25.4 defensive rebounds per game led by Essam Mostafa averaging 5.1.
+Middle Tennessee is fourth in the CUSA with 35.9 rebounds per game led by Essam Mostafa averaging 8.6.

-UAB’s average of 5.9 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 6.4 per game Middle Tennessee gives up.
-Middle Tennessee averages 81.4 points per game, 4.6 more than the 76.8 UAB gives up to opponents.
+UAB makes 48.3% of its shots from the field this season, which is 5.0 percentage points higher than Middle Tennessee has allowed to its opponents (43.3%).
+Middle Tennessee averages 6.4 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.5 per game UAB allows.

-TOP PERFORMERS: Lendeborg is shooting 55.7% and averaging 17.8 points for the Blazers.
+TOP PERFORMERS: Lendeborg is scoring 17.8 points per game and averaging 8.9 rebounds for the Blazers.

-Jestin Porter is scoring 16.7 points per game and averaging 2.6 rebounds for the Blue Raiders.
+Jestin Porter is averaging 16.7 points and 1.6 steals for the Blue Raiders.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.